gepheum/soia-cc-example/README.md

 # Unit tests for soia-generated data types
 bazel test :example.test

-# Start an HTTP server with a soia API
+# Starts a soia service
-bazel run :soia_server
+bazel run :service_start

-# Call the soia API started with ^
+# Sends RPCs to the soia service started with ^
 # Run this command from a different process
-bazel run :soia_client
+bazel run :service_client
 ```

 ## IDE support